 The article itself is far from an anti-trans polemic.
 The author, Jesse Singal, merely recommends carefully examining each gender-dysphoric child’s situation before deciding how to proceed.
 In fact, Singal even specifically supports physically transitioning — just not automatically and in every single instance.

-Here is one of the more restrained examples of the transgender community’s aggrieved reactions to the piece:
+Yet the reaction to the article coming from many LGBTQ activists has been characterized by outrage and horror.
+Here is one of the more restrained examples of the transgender community’s aggrieved responses to the piece:

 Singal is eager throughout his piece to stress to his readers that young people who are exploring a trans identity might not be trans.
 Singal notes, “Some kids are dysphoric from a very young age, but in time become comfortable with their body.”
 With this, Singal is attempting to provide hope to parents that their child who says they’re trans might not be.
 He leaves enough doubt for you to consider gatekeeping your child’s identity.
 This is irresponsible.

 Notice that there is absolutely no attempt to deny the facts Singal presents in his article.
 There is only a self-righteous accusation of “irresponsibility” for daring to mention those facts to parents whose children are in similar situations.
-But to be blunt, the transgender ideology by definition has no regard for the facts.
+But to be blunt, the transgender ideology has an intrinsic disregard for facts.
 It is the sworn enemy of the given realities of life.
 It is the apotheosis of modernity’s worship of the human will: even reality itself must bow down before my own personal conception of it.

 But the truth is that the transgender movement, as an ideology, has never been about rational analysis.
 It has always been about feelings.
 And the feeling that above all has been used to advance its agenda has always been compassion.